leonardocarlas/Energy-Consumption-BLO/README.md

 - implement an dynamic allocation of the memory
 - a method to free the instance
-- the readings of all the tables
+- the readings of all the tables and finishing the instance for the customers